Community Profile

 With direct connections to Montreal, Ottawa and Toronto, Cornwall residents can travel easily to many destinations.
 The Cornwall Regional Airport provides aviation options for business and private travel.
 Locally, Cornwall Transit and local taxi companies offer excellent services for getting around the city.

 For over 150 years, companies in Cornwall have helped change the world and that legacy continues today.
-Once known as a manufacturing centre, Cornwall's economy has diversified over the past two decades, now featuring thriving retail, office, logistics and customer service sectors alongside several strong manufacturing operations.
-From local jeweller Andre Pommier designing rings for couples in Europe, to the world-renowned NAV CENTRE training air traffic controllers from across the globe, Cornwall businesses are making an impact.
+Once known as a manufacturing centre, Cornwall's economy has diversified over the past two decades, now featuring thriving retail, office, logistics and customer service sectors alongside several strong manufacturing and food processing operations.

 Population

 For over 150 years, businesses have thrived in Cornwall thanks to the people who live here.
-A strong work ethic is deeply rooted in the local culture, creating a productive, efficient and loyal workforce.
-Some companies report impressively low turnover rates, while others are trusted with key projects due to their Cornwall operation's proven ability to deliver.
+A strong work ethic is deeply rooted in the local culture, creating a productive, efficient and loyal workforce with impressive low turnover rates, while others are trusted with key projects due to their Cornwall operation's proven ability to deliver.

 Contact Us